Turing degree spectra of differentially closed fields: Low Differentially Closed Fields

-lies in \DCF0.
-(Here again we consider the zero polynomial to have rank $+\infty$; this will be the output of the algorithm if and only if the input is consistent with $T_m$ being differentially transcendental over $\Q\la T_0,\ldots,T_{m-1}\ra$.) \end{lemma} (The point here is that committing ourselves to the finite set $\psi$ of conditions will force $T_m$ to be a zero of $f$, but will not force it to be a zero of any differential polynomial of lesser rank.
-So the algorithm is producing the apparent minimal differential polynomial $f$ of $T_m$ over $T_0,\ldots,T_{m-1}$, under the condition $\psi$, although of course $\psi$ does not necessarily rule out the possibility of $T_m$ satisfying some differential polynomial of smaller rank as well.) \begin{pf} For the given $V$, the algorithm proceeds by recursion on $m\leq r$.
+\end{lemma} (The point here is that committing ourselves to the finite set $\psi$ of conditions will force $T_m$ to be a zero of $f$, but will not force it to be a zero of any differential polynomial of lesser rank.
+So the algorithm is producing the apparent minimal differential polynomial $f$ of $T_m$ over $T_0,\ldots,T_{m-1}$, under the condition $\psi$, although of course $\psi$ does not necessarily rule out the possibility of $T_m$ satisfying some differential polynomial of smaller rank as well.
+The $f$ produced is unique up to a scalar from $\Q^{\times}$.) \begin{pf} This is simply the algorithm originally developed by Ritt for reducing one differential polynomial modulo others of lower rank.
+It is given in full in \cite{R32}, in a version which allows for several derivations, and is analogous to the reduction procedure for finding a principal generator of an algebraic ideal in the (non-differential) polynomial ring $L[T]$.
+Here we first convert the negative statements given by $W$ to positive ones by adjoining variables $S_g$ satisfying $1=S_g\cdot g(T_0,\ldots,T_r)$ for each $g\in W$.
+Then we do Ritt's procedure, using all polynomials in $V$ and these new equations from $W$, to get a minimal differential polynomial for $T_0$.
+If this polynomial lies in $\Q\{ T_0\}$, then it is our output $f_0$ for the $m=0$ case; if not, then $f_0$ is the zero polynomial.
+In either case, we then treat the quotient field of $\Q\{ T_0\}/\{ f_0\}$ as our ground field and repeat the process for $T_1$ over this ground field (still using all the equations from $V$ and $W$) to produce $f_1$, then continue recursively up to $f_m$ which is the desired $f$. \comment{ For the given $V$, the algorithm proceeds by recursion on $m\leq r$.
 For $m=0$, we set $L_0=\Q$ and check whether $V$ contains any differential polynomials in $L_0\{ T_0\}$.
-If not, then the output $f_0$ for $m=0$ is the zero polynomial, since it is consistent with $\psi$ for $T_0$ to be differentially transcendental over $L_0$ (and indeed no other $f$ would satisfy the conditions required).
+If not, then the output $f_0$ for $m=0$ is the zero polynomial.
 If $V$ does contain polynomials in $L_0\{ T_0\}$, then we use Ritt's algorithm to reduce them to a single differential polynomial of least possible rank.
-This algorithm, given in \cite{R32}, is analogous to the reduction procedure for finding a principal generator of an algebraic ideal in the (non-differential) polynomial ring $L[T]$, where by multiplying and subtracting, one cancels the leading term of a polynomial whenever possible.
-Ritt's algorithm, given inputs $g$ and $h$ in $L\{ T\}$ (for any computable differential field $L$; in this case with $L=K_0$), produces the unique monic differential polynomial $f_{gh}$ of least rank in $L\{ T\}$ such that, in all differential field extensions of $L$, the condition $h(t)=g(t)=0$ forces $f_{gh}(t)=0$ as well.
+This algorithm, given in \cite{R32}, is analogous to the reduction procedure for finding a principal generator of an algebraic ideal in the (non-differential) polynomial ring $L[T]$.
+Given inputs $g$ and $h$ in $L\{ T\}$ (for any computable differential field $L$; in this case with $L=K_0$), it produces the unique monic differential polynomial $f_{gh}$ of least rank in $L\{ T\}$ such that, in all differential field extensions of $L$, the condition $h(t)=g(t)=0$ forces $f_{gh}(t)=0$ as well.
 (Quite possibly $f_{gh}=g$ or $f_{gh}=h$, whichever has lower rank, but sometimes $f_{gh}$ will be new, of strictly lower rank than both $g$ and $h$.)
 We apply this to each pair of polynomials in $V_0=(V\cap L_0\{ T_0\})$, and to the polynomials $f_{gh}$ produced in this way, until we have found an output $f_0$ which, when reduced via Ritt's algorithm against every element in the closure of $V_0$ under the operation $(g,h)\mapsto f_{gh}$, always returns $f_0$ again.
 Such an $f_0$ must exist, since ranks are ordinals, and this $f_0$ is exactly the polynomial required by the lemma, in the case $m=0$.